KTM Class 81

 The Class 81 is the first and oldest type of electric multiple unit introduced by Keretapi Tanah Melayu for its KTM Komuter service.
-18 sets were designed by Hunslet TPL and built by Ganz Works in 1993-1994.
+18 sets were designed by Hunslet Transportation Projects and built by Ganz Works in 1993-1994.

 The Class 81 currently operates in a fixed 3-car formation for its regular service.
 The middle coach is exclusively for women and children.

 The KTM Class 81 design is derived from the British Rail Class 323, with the main alteration being that it has single leaf swing-plug doors instead of a double leaf type.